 But what happens when you stop seeing those returns?
 The reality is, even the most successful technology implementations can get off track down the line—especially several years later.

 People turn over.
+Crises interrupt operations.
 Processes change.
 Time passes.
-If the way you use technology doesn’t keep up with the way you work, the efficiencies and time savings you once gained may slowly trickle away.
+If the way you use technology doesn’t adapt to the way you work, the efficiencies and time savings you once gained may slowly trickle away.

 What Causes Workers to Stop Using Technology?